 Guidelines for referral to TMHD

 Talking Mental Health Derbyshire is part of the National Improving Access to Psychological Therapy (IAPT) service.
-We offer short-term, NICE-approved therapies at step 2 (guided self-help) and step 3 (Cognitive Behavioural Therapy, Counselling for Depression, Interpersonal Therapy, Dynamic Interpersonal Therapy, Eye Movement Desensitization and Reprocessing, Couples Therapy, Psychosexual Therapy, Mindfulness for Depression).
-We provide high-quality, compassionate and confidential care to as broad a range as possible of people seeking help.
-In order to do so safely within the limitations of a primary care service, we provide assessments and offer pre-referral case discussions to identify those people who need a higher level or different type of support than we can offer.
+We offer short-term, evidence-based therapies at step 2 (guided self-help) and step 3 (Cognitive Behavioural Therapy, Counselling for Depression, Interpersonal Therapy, Dynamic Interpersonal Therapy, Eye Movement Desensitization and Reprocessing, Couples Therapy, Psychosexual Therapy, Mindfulness for Depression).
+We provide high-quality, compassionate and confidential care.

-We offer treatment for specific common mental health problems of mild to moderate severity and relatively low risk.
+We provide treatment for specific common mental health problems of mild to moderate severity and relatively low risk.
 We can only expedite cases where the client is a veteran, pregnant or the mother of a child under one.
 We do not conduct urgent assessments.
 Clients may self-refer or be referred by health professionals using the form at the foot of this page.
-If you call to refer someone by phone, please include your name and contact number with your message.
-We encourage case review before referral (please see further details at the foot of this page).
+If you call to refer someone by phone, please include your name, your team's name and contact number with your message.
+We encourage case review before referral.

 |Conditions treated by TMHD||Conditions NOT treated by TMHD|

 |Body Dysmorphic Disorder||Personality Disorders|

 |Generalized Anxiety Disorder||Substance Misuse (physically dependent; high risk and /or not able/ willing to reduce use)|